ehukaimedia/gtm-manager-mcp/README.md

 ```

 Notes:
 - When `configTagId` is provided, the event references your GA4 Configuration tag (recommended).
-If omitted, the tool sets `measurementId` and a compatible `measurementIdOverride` list.
+It maps to the vendor key `sendToTag` and does not set `measurementIdOverride`.
+- If you pass `trigger: "43"` without `triggerId`, the tool will treat it as an ID automatically.

 #### `gtm_update_tag`
 Update an existing tag.